Astro

 npm create astro@latest

-The scripts object inside the package.json file created will show how to run, build and preview the Astro project.
+The scripts object inside the package.json file shows how to run, build and preview the Astro project.

 Project structure